 When taking the

-rate of a counter in Prometheus, the default plot will implicitly group the plot by labels.
-In Lightstep, you must explicitly specify the label to group by.
+rate of a counter in Prometheus, the default plot will implicitly group the plot by attributes (tabs/labels).
+In Cloud Observability, you must explicitly specify the attribute to group by.